OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Related Work

 \subsection{Multi-sensor Fusion based Perception}

 Multi-sensor fusion based perception has received significant interest recently, especially for 3D detection and other downstream tasks for autonomous driving.
 The benefits for multi-sensor fusion are comprehensive environmental understanding for complementary sensors \cite{liu2022bevfusion}.
-One typical type of multi-sensor fusion is mmWave radar and camera sensor fusion, widely used in autonomous driving because of its reliability in rainy and foggy environments \cite{wolters2024unleashing, Lin_2024_CVPR, zheng2025doracamom, palladin2024samfusion, li2025rctrans, kim2024crt, xiong2025lxlv2}.
-Another thread of recent work fuses RF signals for robotic perception to achieve non-line-of-sight object finding~\cite{boroushaki2021rfusion, boroushaki2021robotic, boroushaki2022fusebot}, but it requires extra RFID tags attached to the objects and is specifically designed for RF signals.
+One typical type of multi-sensor fusion is mmWave radar and camera sensor fusion, widely used in autonomous driving because of its reliability in rainy and foggy environments \cite{guan2020through, wolters2024unleashing, Lin_2024_CVPR, palladin2024samfusion, kim2024crt, xiong2025lxlv2}.
+Another thread of recent work fuses RF signals for robotic perception to achieve non-line-of-sight object finding~\cite{boroushaki2021rfusion, boroushaki2021robotic, boroushaki2022fusebot}, but it requires extra RFID tags attached on the objects and are designed only for RF signals.

 Prior works focus on environmental perception tasks like 3D object detection, semantic scene understanding tasks~\cite{Wang_2024_CVPR, han2025multimodal}, while we aim for robot manipulation by generating actions.
 These prior works also heavily rely on model architectures tailored for domain-specific downstream tasks with specific sensors, unable to provide strong generalization or instruction following of VLA models.
 Moreover, \name{} provides a general framework for more diverse sensors.